Chapter 14

 "[11] Then David gave his son Solomon the plans for the portico of the temple, its buildings, its storerooms, its upper parts, its inner rooms and the place of atonement.
 [12] He gave him the plans of all that the Spirit had put in his mind for the courts of the temple of the LORD ..."

-In reading how the Temple was designed we find that there were,
+In reading how the Tent of Meeting was designed we find there were,

 The Outer Court or Courtyard

-This portion of the Temple or Temple area that surrounded the Tabernacle was 100 cubits in length and fifty cubits wide.
-This is revealed to us in,
+This portion of the Tent of Meeting was an area that surrounded the Tabernacle.
+It was 100 cubits in length and fifty cubits wide (see Exodus 27:18).

 Exodus 40:29